 CLC offers short-term field study trips and semester abroad opportunities.
 Several trips are coming up in late spring and summer as well as the fall semester.

-Priority Registration for current students started March 9 for summer session and fall semester classes.
-Open registration began March 12.
+Priority registration for current students has begun!
 Now is a perfect time to see an advisor and plan your class schedule.
 Visit our summer session page.

 Search Summer and Fall Classes